 Throughout the report on executive compensation contained in this document, reference is made to the "NEOs," or "named executive officers" of the Company.
-These persons were, at December 31, 2017, the President and Chief Executive Officer ("CEO"), the Senior Vice President and Chief Financial Officer ("CFO"), and the four other most highly compensated executive officers of the Company, being the Senior Vice President, Finance-IT-Human Resources; the President, Home & Personal Care Worldwide; the President, Food & Beverage, Healthcare & Specialty and Innovia Films Worldwide and the President, Checkpoint Worldwide.
+These persons were, at December 31, 2018, the President and Chief Executive Officer ("CEO"), the Senior Vice President and Chief Financial Officer ("CFO"), and the four other most highly compensated executive officers of the Company, being the Senior Vice President, Finance-IT-Human Resources; the President, Home & Personal Care Worldwide; the President, Food & Beverage, Healthcare & Specialty and Innovia Films Worldwide and the President, Checkpoint Worldwide.
 Compensation and benefits of NEOs are paid in the currency of the country in which they are resident.
-However, for purposes of the tables and narratives throughout this document, such values that have been paid in US dollars and euros have been converted into Canadian dollars at the rates indicated above under the heading "Calculation of Foreign Exchange and Other Values."
+In the case of Mr. Birkner, his compensation is approved by the Human Resources Committee in euros and paid in Swiss francs.
+For purposes of the tables and narratives throughout this document, such values that have been paid in US dollars and Swiss francs have been converted into Canadian dollars at the rates indicated above under the heading "Calculation of Foreign Exchange and Other Values."